tier4/tier4_perception_dataset/docs/t4_format_3d_detailed.md

     "attribute_tokens":       <str> [n] -- Foreign keys.
 List of attributes for this annotation.
     "bbox":                   <int> [4] -- Annotated amodal bounding box.
 Given as [xmin, ymin, xmax, ymax].
     "mask":                   <RLE> -- Run length encoding of instance mask using the pycocotools package.
-    "automatic_annotation":   <bool> -- True if the annotation is done by an automatic annotation tool, else False.
+    "automatic_annotation":   <bool> -- True if the annotation is done by an automatic annotation tool, False if manually annotated.
   }
 ]
 ```